 Therefore, it is suggested that the GNSO Council should consider renaming the title of Section 3.7 “Complaint Process” to clarify the purpose of this section and to discourage WG members from taking a litigation-minded approach in raising behavior issues in a WG.

 Throughout this implementation document, the use of the word “appeal” and other legal sounding language is minimized unless it is appropriate for the specific context.
-Other synonyms, such as “complaint”, “challenge”, and “dispute” will be used instead.
+Other synonyms, such as “complaint” and “challenge” will be used instead.
 It is recommended that this change be reflected in the future revisions of the GNSO Operating Procedures and Working Group Guidelines.

 2. Problems Encountered in Section 3.7 Complaint Process